 - A 6-8 day high-altitude village trek in the awe-inspiring Ladakhi Trans-Himalaya.

 - A 6 day homestay with Tibetan refugee families in Dharamsala, a 5 day homestay in a remote Ladakhi village.
+Introduction to Hindi and Ladakhi languages and learn a few Tibetan phrases.

 - Help Buddhist monks and nuns in Dharamsala practice their English conversations skills at LHA, a Tibetan right organization.
 Work with environmental educators in Ladakh with the option to visit local schools.